TranscendComputing/StackStudio/README.md

 Getting Started
 ---------------

-1. This application requires the StackCore back end, for cloud operations (coming soon)
+1. This application requires the CloudMux back end, which provides REST APIs to perform cloud operations.
+CloudMux is available here: https://github.com/TranscendComputing/CloudMux

 2. We use Node.JS and Grunt for build and release steps.
 You'll need to install Node and NPM, from: